 Join our inaugural cohort and be part of a first-of-its kind professional training program for mindfulness and meditation teachers.
 Now is the time to develop valuable group mentorship skills that can heal and transform our world.

 Trainings that cultivate mindfulness and compassion are quickly becoming an essential element of the overall health of our culture.
 But what's missing for most practitioners is a way to engage with these practices in community and integrate them into their day-to-day lives.

 There is a vast unmet need for mindfulness mentorship in our society.
 This training will put you on the leading edge of an emergent career path that will prepare you to meet this moment.

 Learn from a diverse group of wise teachers with decades of experience guiding people in mindfulness and compassion.

 You won't just learn the art and science of group facilitation and processing, you'll actively practice these skills in community with others under the guidance of experienced mentors.

 Just because a training ends doesn't mean you have all the answers.
 After your training is complete you'll have access to regular applied learning integration sessions, held live, to meet you where you are, and continue to evolve your mindful mentorship skills.

 Inclusive community.
-Scholarships available
+Limited number of scholarships available

-Scholarships are available to ensure the inclusion of economically marginalized groups.
+Limited scholarships are available to ensure the inclusion of economically marginalized groups.

 The What & Why of Mentoring